saralenehan/au-components/confidentiality.md

 **Standard of confidentiality**

 Contractor agrees to:
-- utilize industry standard security techniques to prevent;
+- utilise industry standard security techniques to prevent;
 - immediately notify the Customer of; and
 - use its best endeavours to mitigate the effects of,